 Waterfalls

-The waterfalls themselves are each distinctly unique land formations that differ in size and flow.
-Waterfall accessibility also varies, where one waterfall requires minimal walking on well-groomed trails, another may need an experienced hiker who is willing to trek a longer distance for a perfect view (Be sure to check out the Resource Guide on Trail Accessibility for more information concerning unique accommodation trail features).
+The waterfalls are distinctly unique land formations that differ in size and flow.
+Waterfall accessibility also varies; where one waterfall requires minimal walking on well-groomed trails, another may need an experienced hiker who is willing to trek a long distance for a perfect view (Be sure to check out the Resource Guide on Trail Accessibility for more information concerning unique accommodation trail features).
 On a cautionary note, since the Hamilton waterfalls are often along steep drops with loose, rocky debris, slipping hazards are significantly increased.
 For this reason, it is essential to stick to marked paths and viewing areas when exploring any waterfall in the area.

 Pictured: Sherman Falls, Hamilton, ON